 - Starting Daycare: Making the move to daycare is a big step – both for children and their parents!
 We have tips for finding the best childcare for your little one and adjusting to this new way of life.

 - Learning to Write: Despite the increased use of technology, writing letters by hand is essential for brain development and is also an extremely important fine motor skill, especially as children develop their reading skills.
+See how Primrose students use writing letters to help children across the country!

 - Riding a Bike: Learning how to ride a bike is a big step and can help lay the foundation for a lifetime of physical activity.
 But when is the right time for your child to learn and how can you help?